unkhz/mirin.js/README.md

 Building
 --------

-Mirin has a simple build system, with ANT and Java dependencies.
-Use your favorite search engine and make sure you have them properly installed with standard options.
-After that, you can build your own version of Mirin.
+Mirin uses ANT build system, which depends on Java.
+If you don't have them already, use your favorite search engine and install both with standard options for your environment.
+After that, you can build your own version of Mirin with the following commands.

     git clone https://github.com/unkhz/mirin.js
     cd mirin.js
     ant

-After build, minified and debug versions of the utility will be available in the dist folder.
+After build, there will be minified and debug versions of the utility available in the dist folder.
 Debug version contains optional logging capability, which is completely removed from the minified version to save valuable kilobytes.

 By default, all stock plugins are included in the main mirin.js file.
 If you want to build a version containing only a specific set of plugins to suit your projects needs, you can define the set with the build time plugins property.
 Use a comma delimited list of plugin ids.